Financial Advisers Want to Manage the Wealth You Already Built. Financial Coaches Help You Build Wealth in the First Place

 In essence, traditional financial advice is ignoring the most important part of your financial success – you.
 If you have a financial problem then you are the reason it exists.
 You won’t find the solution to your financial problems by looking outside yourself to an investment tool offered by a financial adviser.
 Instead, you must look inside yourself to your financial and emotional intelligence.
 Financial coaching does just that – traditional financial advice does not.

-How Your Personal Financial Coach Separates “Church & State”
+How Your Personal Financial Coach Separates “Church and State”

 Why should you care that traditional financial advice focuses on investment product sales instead of people?
 The simple answer is because it creates hidden incentives that limit the depth and breadth of the financial advice you receive.